agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 opportunity and will be same as DS or MC I guess.
 If the main path is not really that much worth, I would look at an MBA instead.
 And for sure an Econ PhD would be much harder I think.

+**Personal fit x Impact**

+The rare chance scope is not really lucrative as it happens way too rarely.
+But it is highly recommended by 80k.
+So I guess a path that they would envision me taking is where I get into academia and do research on my own in a tenure track (ETG parallelly)

+But going into Academia is hard for a person who has never gotten into top universities on merit.
+I think it is very competitive, I wouldn't survive.
+Of course I could try it and see how far it takes me as in case I fail at the end of the Phd in not getting an academic position I can still do other things like MC and still keep at giving high output.

+But first I need to estimate the value of pursuing an academic degree.

 #### Working at an effective Altruism organization